Fai1Dude/Sign_Langauge_MobileApp/README.md

 * Instant text‑to‑avatar translation using Rive animations.
 * Location picker & emergency short‑cuts.
 * Modern Flutter 3.22 setup (Material 3, null‑safety) with Kotlin DSL Gradle files.
+### There's also apk file that can be downloaded into android device to see the program directly
 ---

 ## 📂 Project structure